cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

 ### Further thoughts ###

 Even on the current solution I think I should move up to the non arch dependent compat.h at least.
-But thinking further I have had some ideas, but no time yet to consider or RFC code any of them.
+I have had some ideas, but no time yet to consider or RFC code any of them.
+Here they are for now:

 * Maybe we should pad roms to a way higher size to never hit the issue again We could do so, but that action on itself will hit this issue so I want a clear solution on handling those differences before doing so.
-* I wondered if distributions should in general carry all released versions of the roms all the time.
+* I wondered if distributions should carry all released versions of the roms all the time.
   That way spawning a guest of a trusty machine type would get exactly the rom on any releases.
-  But that is packaging, dependency and bug fixing nightmare - so I'm not votring for this.
+  But that is packaging, dependency and bug fixing nightmare - so I'm not voting for this.
-* While it is a downstream issue, a more upstream defined way "how to handle" might be nice.
+* While it is a downstream issue, a more upstream defined way of "how to handle this" might be nice.
-  It might have a huge flaw I don't see yet, but why not allocating based on the incoming migration rom size instead of file.
+  It might have a huge flaw I don't see yet, but why not allocate based on the incoming migration rom size instead of file.
   For the latter I assume it might have to do with the spawning happen before the incoming migration actually takes place, so one might need a two stage migration (1 pass info, 2 (re)-spawn and do it).
   On the other hand the machine type is known while spawning as well, maybe we could at least just hard set the sizes instead of the indirection via files.
   Especially for the rom size issues this seems nice, since: